Zoodles Aren’t Just for Kids

 We like this dish warm or at room temperature, for lunch or dinner, making it a very flexible dish to add to your repertoire.
 It also packs well for picnics and potlucks.

-Zoodles & Tofu with Peanut Sauce Certified Low FODMAP by Monash University
+Low FODMAP Zoodles & Tofu with Garlicky Peanut Sauce

 This meatless dish is hardy enough for dinner but we like it for lunch, too.
 It’s like your favorite peanut noodle dish from the local Chinese restaurant only made with vegetable “zoodles”.